Abat Oliba CEU University

 Abat Oliba CEU University (official name: Universitat Abat Oliba CEU; UAO CEU) is a private university located in Barcelona, Spain.
 It was founded in 1973 as the Abat Oliba College.
 In 2003, the Parliament of Catalonia approved its conversion to Abat Oliba CEU University.
 The university adopts the name of Abbot Oliba, Count of Berga and Ripoll, bishop of Vic, and founder of Montserrat because "aimed at making its spirit who established a thousand years the foundations of emerging Catalonia based on Roman and Christian culture".

-It is named after Abbot Oliba, a key figure in the repopulation of Catalonia based on Roman and Christian culture, and political pacifism, whose assemblies of Peace and Truce of God laid the groundwork for one of the first parliaments in Europe.
+Abbot Oliba is considered a key figure in the repopulation of Catalonia based on Roman and Christian culture, and political pacifism and his assemblies of Peace and Truce of God laid the groundwork for one of the first parliaments in Europe.

 It is one of the three Spanish universities belonging to the Centro de Estudios Universitarios CEU educational group.
 It belongs to the Catholic Association of Propagandists, an institution created in 1908 by the Jesuit priest Ángel Ayala.
-In this regard, a part of its academic community has been connected to the main intellectual speech that dominates the Spanish far-right, the ultra-Catholicism and the anti-Catalanist in Catalonia, with highlighted publications like the blog Dolça Catalunya.